 6. For the Person Who Needs to Start the Day With Caffeine: Substitute With Exercise

 A quick burst of exercise is not only healthy but energizing.
-In one scientific study, someone replaced coffee entirely with 30 seconds of exercise and saw an increase in energy and cognitive functioning.
+In one Stanford study, someone replaced coffee entirely with 30 seconds of exercise and saw an increase in energy and cognitive functioning.

 Take the time to find a routine that works for you—I prefer 20 quick pushups and 10 sit-ups to get things rolling.
 But if that’s not your thing, try 30 seconds of a wall sit, or jumping jacks, or a quick walk around the house.